sarah1893/notes/docs/appendix/python-coroutine.rst

             while self.queue or self.sel.get_map():
                 self.once()

-By assigning jobs into the event loop to handle connections, the programming pattern is similar to use threads to manage I/O operations but utilizing a user-level scheduler.
+By assigning jobs into an event loop to handle connections, the programming pattern is similar to use threads to manage I/O operations but utilizing a user-level scheduler.
 Also, `PEP 380`_ enables a generator delegation, which allows a generator can wait for other generators to finish their jobs.
 Obviously,